Skip to content

 Residents can look forward to a vibrant line-up of events and activities.

-Our Social and Wellbeing Experiences Guide presents some of the best social experiences on offer at ACH Group residential care homes over the next three months.
+Our Social and Wellbeing Guide presents some of the best experiences on offer at ACH Group residential care homes from March to May 2026.

-The experiences include social, health and wellness, and celebratory food occasions and provide residents with the opportunity to meet new people in a relaxed and welcoming environment, learn new skills, or revitalise past ones.
+The experiences include social, health and wellness, and special events celebrated with food.
+The guide provides residents with the opportunity to meet new people in a relaxed and welcoming environment, learn new skills or revitalise past ones.
 Family and friends are welcome to join in, connect, and feel part of the community.

 Supporting residents to feel connected